If you need a web shop, I can recommend looking at WordPress with WooCommerce .

 There are many solutions for creating your own online store.
-In specific, I considered Squarespace (examples) and Shopify (examples: New World Next Week and The Highwire).
-As I have built my own Content Management Solution / Web Building tool (Jongleur) for generating static web pages, I had previously used Snipcart as that solution is built for static pages.
+When I built my last store I considered Squarespace (examples ) and Shopify (examples: New World Next Week and The Highwire ).
+As I have created my own Content Management Solution / Web Building tool (Jongleur ) for generating static web pages, I had previously used Snipcart as that solution is built for static pages.

-We have three web sites where people buy our products.
-Firstly, we have a site where we sell a Norwegian book.
+We (Mpathic) have three web sites where people buy our products.
+Firstly, we have a site where we sell a Norwegian book .
 I built that site using WordPress with WooCommerce.
-Secondly, we have a site selling artwork, built using Jongleur (my own CMS).
+Secondly, we have a site selling artwork , built using Jongleur (my own CMS).
 And thirdly, we have another Jongleur site for selling my book.
-Since we have multiple sites selling our products, we built one central shopping site (mpathic.shop), and we link the latter two sites to this web shop.
+Since we have multiple sites selling our products, we built one central shopping site (mpathic.shop ), and we link the latter two sites to this web shop.
 This way, we get cross sales as well.

 Since we sell our Norwegian book using Norwegian kroner (NOK), and our other products in euros (EUR), we have so far not integrated this first site with mpathic.shop.
 At a later stage, we will switch from NOK to EUR for that book, and start selling that book via mpathic.shop as well.